aa3025/oraclelinux7_xfce4_vnc/README.md

 cd oraclelinux7_xfce4_vnc/

-edit variables in ./01_build.sh (user, password etc)
+If you want edit variables in ./01_build.sh (user, UID and GID, password etc)

+Then run build script:

     sh ./01_build.sh

-You may want to edit or remove docker volumes created in 02_start.sh to reflect your local system
+You may want to edit or remove docker volumes created in 02_start.sh to reflect your local system.
+Then run start script:

     sh ./02_start.sh

-connect to container in VNC to the displaynumber specified in build.sh, e.g. vncviewer.exe hostname:3
+Once VNC server starts in the container (you will see the output in your terminal), connect to it in VNC, to the displaynumber specified in build.sh, e.g.

+    vncviewer.exe hostname:3